Aqueum/MyReads/README.md

 ## Review suggestions

-### Obligatory - implemented
+### Obligatory

-1.  print a message in the result that `no result found` if there are `empty` result, this will give appropriate feedback to user
+1.  "print a message in the result that `no result found` if there are `empty` result, this will give appropriate feedback to user"

+* done+

+### Suggestions

+1. "Currently, the result on the new shelf is reflected with some delay since it is updated when update API completes.
+What you can do is change the state of the books locally before making an API request to show an instant result."

+* done, but this quick fix takes more lines than the final state change, and results in a render that is quickly followed by a book shuffle...
+So I don't think I'm doing it the best way.
+I could easily sort all sets in the same way to avoid the reshuffle, but am more concerned with execution efficiency.
+I would love to hear your thoughts on whether there is a more efficient means of changing one member of the state array?

+2. "If the component doesn't make use of state and lifecycle methods, they should be converted to stateless components.
+To read more about why you should do that refer to"

+-

 # Files